slok/kahoy/README.md

 ### Resource

-Is a Kubernetes resource, Kahoy will identify resources by type, ns, and name, so, if the manifests file arrangement changes (grouping in files, splitting, rename...) will not affect at the plan.
+Is a Kubernetes resource, Kahoy will identify resources by type, namespace, and name, so, if the manifests file arrangement changes (grouping in files, splitting, rename...) it will not affect at the plan.
 E.g:

 Having these 2 manifests: